freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function.english.md

 const zeus = new SpaceShuttle('Jupiter');
 ```

-Notice that the <code>class</code> keyword declares a new function, and a constructor was added, which would be invoked when <code>new</code> is called - to create a new object.<br>
+It should be noted that the <code>class</code> keyword declares a new function, to which a constructor is added.
+This constructor is invoked when <code>new</code> is called to create a new object.<br>
 <strong>Notes:</strong><br><ul>
 <li> UpperCamelCase should be used by convention for ES6 class names, as in <code>SpaceShuttle</code> used above.</li>
 <li> The constructor method is a special method for creating and initializing an object created with a class.
 You will learn more about it in the Object Oriented Programming section of the JavaScript Algorithms And Data Structures Certification.</li></ul>